Updated: Oct 6

 "[Obed] will renew your life and sustain you in your old age."
 Ruth 4:15

 The journey through life, at times, is so very hard, and the hard circumstances tempt us to become hardened as well.
-Hardened with attitudes of pessimism, scarcity, bitterness, anger, intolerance, complaining, self-absorption, weakness, thanklessness, joylessness, and the like.
-But when we choose, as Naomi in the book of Ruth did, to leave the place equated with earthly loss and pain—meaning mentally leave, though a physical departure is sometimes needed and required—and then purposely remain in the place equated with God's presence, peace, and provision, I believe we position ourselves to receive an extra measure of God's kindness.
+Hardened with attitudes of pessimism, scarcity, bitterness, anger, and intolerance.
+Hardened with complaining, self-absorption, weakness, thanklessness, joylessness, and the like.
+But when we choose, as Naomi in the book of Ruth did, to leave the place equated with earthly loss and pain—meaning mentally leave, though a physical departure is sometimes needed and required—and when we then purposely remain in the place equated with God's presence, peace, and provision, I believe we position ourselves to receive an extra measure of God's kindness.

-And from this outflow of Godly kindness is birthed a renewal and a sustenance that bring purpose and joy, whatever the season of life.
+And from this outflow of Godly kindness, a renewal and a sustenance is birthed, bringing purpose and joy, whatever the season of life.

 Five times the word kindness (one a variant of it) is used in the four-chapter book of Ruth.
-What is initially portrayed as a display of Ruth's kindness and then Boaz's kindness is really a demonstration of God's targeting kindness on Naomi, a woman who had endured a heavy share of heartache.
+What is initially portrayed as a display of Ruth's kindness, and then Boaz's kindness, is really God's targeting kindness for Naomi, a woman who had endured a heavy load of heartache.

 First, it was famine that had swayed her family from their homeland to foreign soil.
 Then it was the death of her husband, followed by subsequent deaths of her two grown sons—all in the span of ten years.
-And all in the land of Moab, a place where God's presence did not pervade.
+And all in Moab, a land void of God's pervading presence.
 That's a lot of emotionally heavy enduring, especially in an environment that was incompatible with the ways of the Most High.
-Therefore, it's easy to understand, especially when assessed through spiritual lenses, how weak and fragile Naomi's emotions would have become.
-It's easy to understand how very empty the once full Naomi would have felt.
+Therefore, it's easy to understand, especially when assessed through a spiritual lense, how weak and fragile Naomi's emotions would have become.
+It's easy to understand how very empty the once-full Naomi would have felt.
 It's easy to understand why a bout with bitterness would have become her reality.
 It's easy to understand why a woman whose people had been chosen by the Lord Almighty would have believed His hand was against her. "